 No Issue Action Timescale Responsible Officer 1 Delivery of Council Plan, revised Performance Management Framework and Medium Term Financial Strategy.
 The sustainability of services, level of performance and the continuing need to achieve housing growth.
 The MTFS approved in January 2023 forecast annual deficits of £1.66m in 2024/25, £2.5m in 2025/26 and £2.5m in 2026/27.
 These forecast will be updated to reflect the much higher and prolonged impact of inflation and general amounts of Government funding.
 A savings strategy is being developed for MTFS plan period.
 2023/24 - 2024/25 Executive Leadership Team The three year Council Plan adopted in February 2021, takes into account the impact of the financial challenges facing the Council.
 Performance will be continue to be reported regularly to ELT and Finance and Policy Committee.
 During 2023/24 work to develop a new Council Plan will be undertaken and this will include a range of consultation and stakeholder engagement activities.
-The intention is that the new Plan will be agreed by Finance and Policy Committee 2 Delivery of Regeneration/ Capital Programme on time and budget in line with key Council objectives.
+The intention is that the new Plan will be agreed by Finance and Policy Committee by the end of the year.
+2 Delivery of Regeneration/ Capital Programme on time and budget in line with key Council objectives.
 Arrangements previously adopted will continue to be followed and monitored as projects move from design to construction phase.
 2023/24 Capital Programme Board 3 Potential for Cyber Security attack/breach of IT defences leading to service disruption and potentially serious financial implications.
 HBC use the National Cyber Security Centre's Event Logging solution, which tracks a range of network events including staff who have clicked on links in suspicious emails.
 HBC have recently implemented a new firewall that provides additional protection including blocking access to our network from outside the UK and 24/7 analysis of internet access with auto blocking where activity falls outside of normal working patterns.
-2023 Onwards Executive Leadership Team Annual training is mandatory for all staff in respect of cyber security and regular all staff emails give instruction on what to do with suspicious emails.
+2023 Onwards Executive Leadership Team ¥ (1) Annual training is mandatory for all staff in respect of cyber security and regular all staff emails give instruction on what to do with suspicious emails.
 This ensures that staff are aware of the correct procedure to follow if links are clicked or attachments are opened in error.
 There is also information on the intranet and wall posters highlighting how to recognise phishing emails.
 4 Change in political environment.
 New Member training provision as well as refresher training for existing Members.
 Constitution refresh in order to streamline meetings and the reestablishment of Group leader meetings.
 2023 Onwards Executive Leadership Team

-We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+No other significant governance issues have been identified, however, in the interests of improving and developing governance arrangements we propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.